Retropaint/skelform_dev_docs/src/loading.md

 - `armature.json`
 - `textures.png`

-The rest are only relevant to the editor.
+Other files are only relevant to the editor.

 ```go
 type SkelformRoot struct {